arvis00/Weather_exam/README.md

 # Weather_search

+To run the project clone the repo, "npm i" and then use "npm run dev" command

 Final project for vanilla Javascript course.
 - Search weather data for specific cities.
 Data saves in local storage.
 - Each city card has a background gif which is fetched from giphy.com API.
 Gifs are fetched according to the weather description for that city (e.g. clear, rain, sunny etc).